dyncan/sfdx-project/README.md

 # SFDX Simple App

-This simple project created by sfdx and automate Front End Tasks with Gulp, I am using npm for this but you could use Yarn if you would like.
+This simple project created by Salesforce DX CLI and automated Front End Tasks with Gulp, I am using npm for this but you could use Yarn if you would like.